 The National Mosque of Kuala Lumpur

 Kuala Lumpur is a city where many religions co-exist in harmony and the National Mosque is the main Islamic centrepiece in the city.
-Built in 1965, it has a modern design featuring a 73-metre-high minaret, Islamic art décor, water pools and a surrounding garden and a capacity to hold up to 15,000 people.
+Constructed in 1965, it has a modern design featuring a 73-meter-high minaret, Islamic art décor, water pools, and a surrounding garden.
+Astonishingly, it can hold up to 15,000 people.

-In respect to the religion and its grounds, you have to wear a robe to enter.
+In respect to religion and its grounds, you have to wear a robe to enter.

 Address: Jalan Perdana, Tasik Perdana, 50480 Kuala Lumpur